sisoe24/Python-Easy-Print/README.md

 * Fast commands to automatically print some helpful information like: `dir`, `type`, `repr`, `help` and normal `print`.
 * Commands can be activate by selecting the whole word/s or just by hovering the cursor over.
 * Comment, uncomment and delete statements made by extension.
+* Quick command to initiate a Python2 file with the declarations needed to use the Python3 `print` and decode `utf-8` unicode characters.

 ## Commands & Key bindings